9 Fabulous things to do in Ambleside:

 4. Wray Castle

 Not to be confused with an old historic castle, Wray castle was more of an statement of wealth.
-The castle was only built 180 years ago by a wealthy Liverpool surgeon who wanted to retire to the lakes with his wife.
+The castle was only built 180 years ago by a wealthy Liverpool surgeon.
 Inside you won’t find any furniture, however you can still walk around its many rooms and admire its church like interior alongside its turrets.

 The castle is now owned by the National Trust which provides various tours and activities throughout the year.
-To get to the castle you can get one of the Windermere launches from Ambleside straight to the Castles very own pier, we warned though, it a steep walk up to the castle from the pier.
+To get to the castle you can get one of the Windermere launches from Ambleside straight to the Castles very own pier.
+Be warned though, it a steep walk up to the castle from the pier.

 For more details about visiting Wray Castle click here.